Energy savings in the automotive industry with flow meters

 With the introduction of compressed air, the automotive industry has been significantly improved in terms of workers’ safety and overall plant efficiency.
 Nowadays you will find compressed air in almost all aspects of the car manufacturing process, like vehicle assembly, conveying, painting and cleaning.
-Compressed air is thereby a vital utility as it is critical for production and energy costs are substantial.
+As such, compressed air is a vital utility, critical to production but also a major contributor to energy costs.
+Measuring and monitoring compressed air consumption with a flow meter enables manufacturers to gain insight into system performance, detect inefficiencies, and reduce energy waste.
+By using a flow meter, companies can identify leaks, optimize air usage, and achieve substantial energy savings across the entire plant.

 Compressed air usage examples in car plants: